SarvariV/Analysis-Portfolio/README.md

 Dodgers and Bobblehead promotions - Strategy presentation on whether the Dodgers should use bobblehead promotions to fill up emptying stadiums

+Programmatic Advertising - A brief introduction of Programmatic Advertising as a use case for leveraging data to make better decisions in the advertising industry